-- 1. In order to be eligible for Study Abroad, students have to: - a.
-At the time of applying have obtained at least 53.5 ECTS credits of the first-year of the Bachelor's study programme the student is registered for at that time; - b.
-At the start of the semester abroad, have obtained all 60.0 ECTS credits of their first-year Bachelor's study programme.
-Students who have not obtained the required 60.0 ECTS credits will be informed by the International Relations Office before departure. - 2.
+- 1. In order to be eligible for Study Abroad: - a.
+At the time of applying students have obtained at least 53.5 ECTS credits of the first-year Bachelor's exam (including any exemptions) of the Bachelor's study programme the student is registered for at that time; - b.
+At the start of the semester abroad, students have obtained all 60.0 ECTS credits of their first-year Bachelor's exam.
+Students who have not obtained the required 60.0 ECTS credits will be informed by the International Relations Office before departure. - c.
+Students can be imposed with additional requirements based on the study programme content or language skills that students have to meet to be eligible for the Study Abroad at certain partner universities.
+Students will be informed of these additional requirements by IRO during the selection process. - 2.
 Eligible students as defined in paragraph 1a of this Article will be ranked by the International Relations Office based on the following criteria: - a.
 The number of ECTS credits the students have obtained in the first-year of their Bachelor's study programme; - b.
-The average grade of the successfully completed educational units, calculated in two (2) decimals, and based on the seven (7) highest grades obtained in the first-sit if the first-year courses, excluding skills trainings. - 3.
-Independent of their average grade, all eligible students who have obtained 60.0 ECTS credits will be ranked first, followed by the eligible students who have obtained 56.0 ECTS credits, below which the eligible students who have obtained 53.5 ECTS credits will be ranked.
+The average grade of the successfully completed educational units, calculated in two (2) decimals, and based on the seven (7) highest grades obtained in the first-sit of the first-year courses, excluding skills trainings. - Independent of their average grade, all eligible students who have obtained 60.0 ECTS credits will be ranked first, followed by the eligible students who have obtained 56.0 ECTS credits, below which the eligible students who have obtained 53.5 ECTS credits will be ranked. - 4.
+Multiple students who have obtained the same number of ECTS credits and the same average grade, as stipulated in paragraph 2 and 3 of this Article, will be ranked randomly.

-Article 3 Duration of the Study Abroad Requirement
+Article 3 Duration of the Study Abroad Period